phoenix-fr/docker-deployment-action/README.md

 ### `args`

-Arguments to pass to the deployment command either  `docker`  or `docker-compose`.
-The actions will automatically generate the follwing commands for each of the cases.
+Arguments to pass to the deployment command either  `docker`.
+The actions will be automatically generated

-- `docker stack deploy --compose-file $FILE --log-level debug --host $HOST`
-- `docker-compose -f $INPUT_STACK_FILE_NAME`

 ### `remote_docker_host`